mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 𝑵𝒂𝒓𝒓𝒂𝒕𝒐𝒓: "But it was."

-## Absolutely not hacking
+## We're not done just because a _web page_ says we're done

 Having recovered from the emotional rollercoaster of the five stages someone told me were grief once and I just kinda blindly believed them, I looked at the page again, but like, harder.

-I didn't see anything particularly juicy, but we're not done just because a _web page_ said we're done.

 Sometimes there are juicy things hidden in the page's source code (HTML), which you can't see just by looking at the page.
 To see them, you have to... well....

+Listen.
 This is the only step in this story that might be considered "hacking".
 It's not, though.
 Maybe later someone will show you this same thing, and tell you it's hacking.
 You will not go gently into that good night.
 You will refuse to acknowledge their showing off, killing them instantly.

 Suddenly wearing sunglasses, I depressed the right-hand button of my mouse, summoning a textual menu under the mouse cursor into existence.
 Using my superior intellect, I dragged the mouse pointer to the bottom of the menu, summoned all my courage, and allowed it to pour through my finger as I left-clicked on the "Inspect Element" menu item in such a way that it was clear I possessed godlike hacking abilities.